Sprinter05/gochat/doc/SPECIFICATION.md

 #### Receiving messages

-When a new message is sent to the user a `RECIV` with a _Null ID_ will be sent by the server.
+When a new message is sent to the user a `RECIV` with a _Null ID_ must be sent by the server.

     RECIV <username> <unix_stamp> <cyphered_message> (Server -> Client)